-In 2009, when developing the template, the Panel was mindful that the individual registered performance standards for a plant may be based on a different version of the NER, and that it would be reasonable to recognise these historical versions in the template.50
+In 2009, when developing the template, the Panel was mindful that the individual registered performance standards for a plant may be based on a different version of the NER, and that it would be reasonable to recognise these historical versions in the template.55

-In responding to GDF Suez's concern, the Panel agrees that the clarity of section 2.3 of the template could be improved, so as to make it clear that the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established.
-The Panel considers that such an amendment would improve the clarity of the template and remove the uncertainty with respect to compliance for older generators.
+In responding to GDF Suez's concern,56 the Panel has clarified section 2.3 of the template, so as to make it clear that the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established.
+The Panel considers that the amendment improves the clarity of the template and removes the uncertainty with respect to compliance for older generators.